zephyrproject-rtos/zephyr/doc/board/em_starterkit.rst

 The Zephyr kernel supports multiple hardware features on the EM Starter Kit through the use of device drivers.

-The EM Starter Kit supports 6 Digilent Pmod(TM) Interfaces, which enables the use of a large variety of pluggable modules for storage, communications, sensors, displays, etc. With the Pmod interface, you can prototype your applications using the Zephyr RTOS.
+The EM Starter Kit supports 6 Digilent Pmod|tradem| Interfaces, which enables the use of a large variety of pluggable modules for storage, communications, sensors, displays, etc. With the Pmod interface, you can prototype your applications using the Zephyr RTOS.